 The Induction Standards are made up of fourteen interlinked statements which have been grouped into four clusters to make them easy to apply in the workplace.
 They offer a way to introduce new information and to support new employees understand their role in relation to:

-NES support the Induction Standards with the provision of educational resources which have been develop and reviewed in consultation with stakeholders.
+NES support the Induction Standards with the provision of educational resources which have been developed and reviewed in consultation with stakeholders.